 Citrus Heights Bicycle Accident Lawyer

 Each year, almost 50,000 Americans are injured in bicycle accidents.
 With approximately 20% of adults riding bicycles for commuting or leisure purposes, the risk of accidents has increased drastically when bicyclists must share the road with cars, trucks, and motorcycles.

-While Citrus Heights has recently begun implementing expanded biking lanes and signs, bicycle accidents are on the rise.
-California is among the top 10 states in terms of the number of fatally injured bicycle riders every year.Bicycle Accident Statistics
+While Citrus Heights has recently begun implementing expanded biking lanes and signs, bicycle accidents are rising.
+California is among the top 10 states regarding the number of fatally injured bicycle riders every year.Bicycle Accident Statistics